-This leads to a striking and incredible scenario: tectonic activity has probably stopped, or at least slowed down considerably for about 1 billion years.
+This involves a striking and incredible scenario: tectonic activity has probably stopped, or at least slowed down considerably for about 1 billion years.

 Tectonic activity is known to push mountains upward, also leading to erosion that enriches ocean environments and fosters evolving life.
-If such a cycle had been interrupted, evolution would have slowed to a crawl.
+Had such a cycle been interrupted, evolution would have slowed to a crawl.
 This is what previous studies have suggested for that time period.